RobMil91/PortScanDetection/code/README.md

 - Format to csv ( & adjust Packet attributes and Label each Packet)
 - Build maps ( 2-Dimensional Representation of a defined Time Window of Network Traffic)
     - The Maps use axis Source IP Address and Destination Port to display the Network Traffic
-- Label Maps (Timeframe e. g.
-1 second is labeled as containing Port Scan or Benign Traffic)
+- Label Maps (Each Map with for example 1 second length is labeled as containing Port Scan or Benign Traffic)
 - Keras ML CNN trains supervised and predicts based on the trained Model
 - The created Histories from the Training/ Validation Phase from the ML Model can be plotted (metrics like accuracy, precision, recall are used)